 School district participation in PAPPI is voluntary.
 School districts seeking to participate in PAPPI must submit a principal autonomy proposal to the State Board of Education for approval.
-Among other things, the proposal must identify three middle or high schools whose principals will have greater fiscal and administrative autonomy, describe the areas in which increased autonomy will be granted, and state measurable goals regarding student achievement and operational efficiency.
-The state board may select up to six school districts for participation in PAPPI.
+Among other things, the proposal must identify three middle or high schools that received at least two school grades of "D" or "F" during the previous three school years, describe the areas in which increased autonomy will be granted, and state measurable goals regarding student achievement and operational efficiency.
+The state board may select up to three school districts for participation in PAPPI.
 The initial term of the program is three years.